Efendo/LearnPy/README.md

 6. Nano / Pico: Another powerfull text editor
 7. IntelliJ IDEA: with the python plugin its a good python IDE

+for this tutorial use what you want, even my [Python Web Playground](https://python-web-playground.efendo.repl.co)

 ## The basics
 the first thing ill teach you is print(). in python you dont need ; {} python use indentation instead of {} so yes indentation matters in Python. heres how to use print: